MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 > *Environments* are sometimes also known as *organizations* or *environments*.
 Each of these terms refers to the same concept.
 The Power Apps user interface and documentation usually use the term *environment*, while Customer Insights - Journeys documentation usually uses the term *environment* (though you'll sometimes also see the terms *organization* or *org* here).
 Because this article relies on Power Platform Admin Center functionality, it refers exclusively to environments.

 > [!TIP]
-> If you have not installed other apps on the [Microsoft Power Platform admin center](/power-platform/admin/), you will need to create an environment before you can run the Customer Insights - Journeys setup wizard.
+> If you have not installed other apps on the [Microsoft Power Platform admin center](/power-platform/admin/), you will need to create an environment before you can use the installation management area.
 Learn more: [Create and manage environments in the Power Platform admin center](/power-platform/admin/create-environment).

 ## Elements in a Customer Insights - Journeys environment